CHESSComputing/ChessAnalysisPipeline/docs/Tomo.md

-# Tomography Subpackage (CHAP.tomo)
+# Tomography subpackage (CHAP.tomo)

 The tomography subpackage contains the modules that are unique to tomography data processing workflows.
-This document describes how to run a tomography reconstruction.
+This document describes how to run a tomography reconstruction workflow in a Linux terminal.

+A tomographic reconstruction in CHAP consists of three steps:

+- Reducing the data, i.e., correcting the raw detector images for background using dark and bright fields collected separately from the tomography image series.

+- Finding the calibrated rotation axis.
+Accurate reconstruction relies on accurately knowing the center of rotation at each data plane perpendicular to the rotation axis.
+This rotation axis is calibrated by selecting two data planes, one near the top and one near the bottom of the sample or beam, and visually or automatically picking the optimal center location.

+- Reconstructing the reduced data for the calibrated rotation axis.
+For samples taller than the height of the beam, this last step can consist of two parts:

+  - reconstruction of each individual stack of images, and

+  - combining the individual stacks into one 3D reconstructed data set.

-## Activating the tomography conda environment in a Linux terminal
+## Activating the tomography conda environment

 ### From the CHESS Compute Farm